Last post in a four-part series.

-The first three parts of this article described the design of the new database and the migration of data.
-This last part describes how the applications will be modified to allow them to access the new database instead of the old IMS database.
+The first three posts of this series described the design of the new database and the migration of data.
+This last post describes how the applications will be modified to allow them to access the new database instead of the old IMS database.

 This program adaptation must meet two constraints :